Getting started with Ionic

 Debugging in iOS

-It's time to discuss how you can debug your iOS app right?
-If you haven't enabled the Safari Developer Tools go ahead and do that now (Safari > Preferences > Advanced tab > "Show Develop menu in menu bar"), otherwise, open your Safari browser and go to Develop > Simulator > index.html.
-Find the console and voilà, you'll be presented with an error message that states "Failed to load resource: The resource could not be loaded because the App Transport Security policy requires the use of a secure connection."
-(If you don't see anything in your console you can hit CMD+R to refresh your app from within the console.)
+Time to debug.
+If you haven’t enabled Safari Developer Tools, do that now (Safari > Preferences > Advanced tab > “Show Develop menu in menu bar”).
+Then open Safari, go to Develop > Simulator > index.html.
+Check the console and you’ll find: “Failed to load resource: The resource could not be loaded because the App Transport Security policy requires the use of a secure connection.”
+(Hit CMD+R to refresh the app from within the console if you don’t see anything.)

 <key>NSAppTransportSecurity</key>